 – Evolution (“What is life teaching me now?”).
 Having an active role, we can understand that every fact brings our soul to light, to evolve.
 To get there, we need to work on ourselves, with personal training and education (individual and group meetings).

-There are three very widespread beliefs, which have the power to drag you into loops of thoughts that are not only useless, but also greatly complicate your life.
+There are three very widespread beliefs, which have the power to drag you into loops of thoughts that are not only useless but also greatly complicate your life.
 The result will be that it will take much more time and energy to get through the difficult time you are going through.
 The first error of judgment is to think that the cause of the difficult moment you are going through is just you.
 This thought convinces you that only you are unlucky, while others do not (and therefore cannot understand you).
 This mental error leads you to shame and lowers your self-esteem.
 The second error of judgment leads you to focus only on the negative things and the area of life in which you are experiencing the crisis.
-Surely there are many positive things in your life, but they all seem to disappear and become a confused background that loses importance in your eyes.
+Surely there are many positive things in your life, but they all seem to disappear and become a confusing background that loses importance in your eyes.
 This second mental error leads you into a spiral of pessimism and demoralization.
-Finally, the third error of judgment is thinking that the problem and all the negative emotions you are experiencing will never pass and you cannot imagine a future different from the situation you are in.
+Finally, the third error of judgment in thinking that the problem and all the negative emotions you are experiencing will never pass and you cannot imagine a future different from the situation you are in.
 This takes away your hope and leads you to resign yourself without even fighting or doing your best to change the situation.
 You go into passive mode and let yourself live, like a drifting boat.

 The turning points, positive or negative, are an essential variable in everyone’s life.
 But then, what are the prerequisites for dealing with them well?